 The dangers of a potential arc flash or arc blast occurring during a fire make the job of fire fighting that much more hazardous.

-Put that situation in an underground vault or a commercial building with 3-phase power, and the dangers increase.
+Put that situation in an underground vault or manhole, or in a commercial building with 3-phase power, and the dangers increase.

 The NFPA 70E requires industries to regularly update their electrical safety programs.
 Fire stations should periodically check their electrical response plans as well.
 If or when a vault fire occurs and there is potential for an arc flash, fire fighters need to know what to do.